CHAPTER Mhp 200 PRACTICE AND PROCEDURE

 (2) Delivering a copy of the document in hand to the party.

-(f) Except for exhibits distributed at a prehearing conference or hearing, every document filed with the board, shall be accompanied by a certificate of service, signed by the person making service, attesting to the method and date of service, and the persons served.
+(g) Except for exhibits distributed at a prehearing conference or hearing, every document filed with the board, shall be accompanied by a certificate of service, signed by the person making service, attesting to the method and date of service, and the persons served.

-PART Mhp 205 PLEADINGS, COMPLAINTS AND MOTIONS
+PART Mhp 206 PETITIONS AND MOTIONS

 (b) Petitions shall contain: